roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© Ms. Audree pulled her finger out and took off her strap-on cock.
+Ms. Audree pulled her finger out and took off her strap-on cock.
 She demanded as she handed me the cock, "Clean my cock, Annie-girl."

  I obeyed and cleaned my cum off the plastic cock.
 Audree watched until I was done, took the toy and left the room.
 She came downstairs a minute later with her duffle bag, "See you on Monday, Annie-girl."